rwpalmer/tzLib/doc/tzLib_Overview.md

 		-   Current DST Offset = (current offset - standard offset)
 		-   isDST = false when (current offset = standard offset) isDST = true when (current offset != standard offset)

+        The returne data can also be used to perform DST transitions when they are scheduled.